 |Private Key||Path to the downloadable file received when you generated the EC2 instance in Amazon Web Services.|

 This shows the fields during the configuration of your session settings:

 Note: There are other applications that you can use to connect through a Secure Shell (SSH).

 The procedures on how to download these Geneos components are available to their corresponding documentation guides.
 Open the following resources:

 - To download Gateway, see How to download and unpack Gateway in Gateway Installation Guide.

-- To download Netprobe, see QuickStart Guide to Installing a Netprobe in Netprobe - User Guide
+- To download Netprobe, see the Netprobe quickstart guides in the Netprobe Documentation Home.

 Once these files are saved on your local machine, follow these steps: